ekilcioglu/RIS-Optimization-GUI/docs/source/tutorials/computing_tx_cov_map.rst

 3. **Transmitter (TX) Position**:
    The transmitter coordinates (in meters) are entered under the labelframe **"TX position (m) (x, y, z)"**, starting with the x-coordinate as stated in the label.

-4. **Minimum Power Threshold**:
+4. **Minimum Path Gain Threshold**:
-   This threshold defines the acceptable signal power below which cells are considered low-power.
-You can type this value in dB under the labelframe **"Minimum power threshold (dB)"**.
+   This threshold defines the acceptable signal quality below which cells are considered low-power.
+You can type this value in dB under the labelframe **"Minimum path gain threshold (dB)"**.
    Please refer to our journal paper for more details.

 5. **Coverage Map Cell Size**: